Environment Variables

 .

-We do not recommend storing the SQLite database inside a networked filesystem, such as a NFS or SMB share.
+[!CAUTION] We do NOT recommend storing the SQLite database inside a networked filesystem, such as a NFS or SMB share.
 However, if you absolutely must, and are aware of the risks, you need to modify

 DB_CONNECTION_STRING